ibm-industrial/opcua-to-ibmiotp/README.md

 ## Node-RED application
 Node-REDs used to receive any incoming OPC-UA messages from the OPC simulation server and send them to the IoT platform
 * install Node-RED locally, as a Docker container or as part of the [Node-RED starter kit] (https://cloud.ibm.com/catalog/starters/node-red-starter) on the IBM Cloud
-* install the *node-red-contrib-opcua* and *node-red-dashboard* nodes via the Hamburger icon > Manage palette
+* install the *node-red-contrib-opcua*, *node-red-dashboard* and *node-red-contrib-scx-ibmiotapp* nodes via the Hamburger icon > Manage palette
 * import the [Node-RED flow](./node-red-flow)
 * configure the OPC-UA client node *OPC-UA*: Endpoint = opc.tcp://<your-opc-ua-address>:53530/OPCUA/SimulationServer